ansibleguy/webui/README.md

 The goal is to allow users to quickly install & run a WebUI for using Ansible locally.

-This is archived by [distributing it using pip](https://pypi.org/project/ansible-webui/).
+This is achieved by [distributing it using pip](https://pypi.org/project/ansible-webui/).

 Keep it simple.